courselabs/kubernetes/hackathon/README.md

 And it will give you an app that you modelled yourself, which you can use as a reference next time you model a new app.

-> ℹ There are five parts to the hackathon - you're not expected to complete them all.
-Just get as far as you can in the time, it's all great experience.
+> ℹ There are several parts to the hackathon - you're not expected to complete them all.
+In some classes we have a whole day for this, in others just a few hours.
+Get as far as you can in the time, it's all great experience.

 ## Part 1 - Welcome to Widgetario